apscholar/scholar/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "Welcome to Mr. Li's Class" content = "2019--2020" align = "center"  # Choose `center`, `left`, or `right`.
+  title = "Welcome to Mr. Li's Courses" content = "2019--2020" align = "center"  # Choose `center`, `left`, or `right`.